-- Promoting literacy in important 21st-century domains, such as media, information, and technology.
+- Promoting literacy skills in important 21st-century domains, such as media, technology, and information literacy.

 - Readying students for success in life and their careers by fostering social skills, a sense of responsibility, adaptability, and more.

-The framework also emphasizes a set of 21st-century skills centered on learning and innovation known as the four C’s:
+The framework also emphasizes a set of 21st-century competencies centered on learning and innovation known as the four C’s:

 It’s important to keep in mind that this model isn’t set in stone.
 P21 expects to update it occasionally.

 Still, in the context of this framework, it’s clear that schools interested in 21st-century learning have their work cut out for them.
-Individual lessons and units have to promote themes that are vital for today’s students, and teachers are tasked with preparing learners to be engaged problem-solvers who are fluent in today’s media and tech landscape while also being strong collaborators and teammates.
+Individual lessons and units have to promote themes that are vital for today’s students, and teachers are tasked with preparing learners for engaged problem-solving and to be fluent in today’s media and tech landscape while also being strong collaborators and teammates.